-Name and address Description/purpose Quality of facility

-Prince's Gate Garden East Knightsbridge London SW7 2PD Grid Ref: TQ268796 One of a pair of enclosed garden, formed by the terrace in Prince's Gate and other terraces, in a similar fashion to other London squares.
+Name and address Description/purpose Quality of facility Prince's Gate Garden East Knightsbridge London SW7 2PD Grid Ref: TQ268796 Condition of a pair of enclosed garden, formed by the terrace in Prince's Gate and other terraces, in a similar fashion to other London squares.
 This is a well-maintained facility.

-Statutory designations PI anning permissions

-London Squares Preservation Act 1931.

-Statutory designations

-N/A

-Planning permissions

-N/A

-NPPF criteria

-Close to the community

 This is a communal garden serving the residents of Prince's Gate.

-Demonstrably special to t he local community?

-It has historical value: Princes Park House property.
-The first munity because it provides a green space among Garden was designed by architect, Sir Charles J houses to be erected were Nos 26-31 Princes G er on the Kingston House estate, but demarcated ames Freake.
-Building began in 1856 on the attention (completing the line of development at
+The area is special to the community because it provides a green space among the houses at Prince's Gate.
+It has historical value: Prince's Gate Garden was designed by architect, Sir Charles James Freake.
+Building began in 1856 on the Park House property.
+The first houses to be erected were Nos 26-31 Prince's Gate (completing the line of development at Nos 13-25 begun by John Elger on the Kingston House estate, but demarcated from it by a railing and a passageway into the communal garden there).